azsk/AzTS-docs/Policies/SQLServer/Azure_SQLDatabase_Audit_Enable_Threat_Detection_Server/Readme.md

 #### Policy Details

 Following policy can be used to audit/enforce SQL Auditing on SQL server.
+ > **Important**:
+    1. Two different policy definitions are required to cover both general SQL servers and SQL servers which are part of Synapse Workspace as policy aliases are different.
+    2. In the provided resource group, Storage account will be created in each region where a SQL Server is created that will be shared by all servers in that region.
+    3. Provided resource group should pre-exist in all the subscriptions (in scope), otherwise remediation will fail.

 #### Policy Definition
 [Security - SQL Server - AuditSqlServerAuditingSettings](Security%20-%20SQL%20Server%20-%20AuditSqlServerAuditingSettings.json)